microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     docker build -f .\MetadataWrite\Dockerfile            -t <CONTAINER_REGISTRY_URL>/microservices/synapse-innovate-mcw-metadata-write .
     ```

+    > **Note**:  If you receive an error when trying to build the `synapse-innovate-mcw-webapp` package reading "ERROR [internal] load build context" the reason is that the file path is too long for Windows to build the container image.
+Move the `Microservices` folder to be the root directory on your drive and run the build process again.

-3. Run the following commands to push the containers to your container registry:
+4. Run the following commands to push the containers to your container registry:

     ```powershell
     docker push <CONTAINER_REGISTRY_URL>/microservices/synapse-innovate-mcw-webapp